How to buy Eclipse Metals (EPM) shares

 Eclipse Metals Limited is an other industrial metals & mining business based in Australia.
-Eclipse Metals shares (EPM) are listed on the Australian Securities Exchange (ASX) and all prices are listed in Australian Dollars.
-Its last market close was $0.008 – the same closing value as a week prior.
-Eclipse Metals has a trailing 12-month revenue of around $67,604.
+Eclipse Metals shares (EPM) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian Dollars.
+Eclipse Metals has a trailing 12-month revenue of around $2,818.
+If you're looking to buy shares, check out the steps below.

 How to buy shares in Eclipse Metals